 Search the list of water resource plans in NSW and see their current status.
 View the plans and all related information.

 Read about the process we used to develop the water resource plans.

 LTDLE (CAP) factors

-Read about the LTDLE factors, an accounting tool to keep track of how much water has been recovered for the environment as required under the Murray–Darling Basin Plan.
+Read about how LTDLE factors keep track of how much water has been recovered for the environment as required by the Basin Plan 2012.